gladstone28/Linux-Users-and-Permissions/README.md

 Linux supports multiple users on the same system.
 There are different tiers of users, including an admin type, which can make changes on other users and file permissions.

 ![](./employees-keys-dark.svg)

+In this section, learn about different types of users and groups, and how file permissions work in a Linux environment.

+We will have a lesson, quiz, and instructions for an off-platform project.
+Let’s get started!